RichFesler/node-red-gps-fuzzer/README.md

 This Node-RED function node injects randomized error into GPS coordinates to help obscure your exact location.
 Designed for mobile use where privacy or simulation is needed — not intended for static setups.

-If you're logging or broadcasting your position publicly (e.g., Meshtastic, MQTT, live maps), this tool can help mask your true location by adding controlled randomness to latitude, longitude, and altitude.
+If you're logging or broadcasting your position publicly (e.g., Meshtastic, MQTT, live maps), this tool can help mask your true location by adding configurable randomness to latitude, longitude, and altitude.

 > 💡 Useless if you're stationary.
 This is for things that move.